-3 sem hrs crThis course is a study of the principles of effective written and oral business communications.
+This course is a study of the principles of effective written and oral business communications.
 Emphasis is placed on the composition and formatting of business correspondence including good/routine news, bad news, and persuasive messages.
-Prerequisite: ENGL 1010 and either INFS 1010/1150.All documents must be typewritten.
+Prerequisite: ENGL 1010 and INFS 1010.

+All documents must be typewritten.